Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 What's the difference between FAR and FPR?

-None—they're the same metric: FP / (FP + TN).
+None — they are the same metric: FP / (FP + TN).
 "False Alarm Rate" is the operations and biometrics term; "False Positive Rate" is the statistical term.
 Some literature also uses "False Acceptance Rate" (biometrics, identical concept) or "Type I Error rate" (classical statistics).
-Don't be confused by the multiple names.

 Are time-series anomaly detection metrics different?

 Yes.
-Anomalies in time series are typically contiguous events, not isolated points, so naive point-wise F1 over-penalizes brief detection lag.
+Anomalies in time series are typically contiguous events, not isolated points, so naive point-wise F1 over-penalises brief detection lag.
 Use range-based metrics (Tatbul et al., 2018), VUS-PR (Paparrizos et al., 2022), or NAB Score for streaming.
-Avoid using only Point-Adjusted F1—recent work has shown it can be gamed by random noise.
+Reliance on Point-Adjusted F1 alone should be avoided, since recent work has shown that it can be gamed by random noise.

 References and Further Reading